- Ph.D., Mechanical Engineering, Case Western Reserve University, 2013

 Dr. Niemeyer’s research focuses on the development of advanced numerical methods for modeling of combustion and reactive flows.
 His recent efforts included developing chemical-reaction mechanism reduction tools and algorithms for graphics processing units (GPUs) in order to enable the use of detailed, accurate chemical models in combustion simulations.
 Other research interests include computational modeling of multi-physics flows for applications in aerospace, transportation, and energy systems.

-Kyle E. Niemeyer is an Assistant Professor at the Oregon State University in the School of Mechanical, Industrial, and Manufacturing Engineering.
+Kyle E. Niemeyer is an Associate Professor at the Oregon State University in the School of Mechanical, Industrial, and Manufacturing Engineering.
 He leads the Niemeyer Research Group, which uses computational modeling to study various phenomena involving fluid flows, including combustion and chemical kinetics, and related topics like numerical methods and parallel computing.
 He is also interested in open access, open source, and open science in general, and has contributed in the area of standardizing research software citation.
 Kyle received his Ph.D. in Mechanical Engineering from Case Western Reserve University in 2013, working with Jackie Sung and the Combustion Diagnostics Laboratory (now at the University of Connecticut).
 He received BS and MS degrees in Aerospace Engineering from Case Western Reserve University in 2009 and 2010, respectively.

 Tejas C. Mulky and Kyle E. Niemeyer.
 2019.
 “Computational study of the effects of density, fuel content, and moisture content on smoldering propagation of cellulose and hemicellulose mixtures.”
 Proceedings of the Combustion Institute, 37(3):4091–4098.